Non-Academic Accommodations / Support

 The presence of the disorder/condition by itself does not necessarily qualify an individual for accommodations under Section 504 or the ADA.
 It is the substantial limitation(s) of one or more major life activities due to the disorder or condition that will be the determining factor(s) in eligibility for specific housing accommodations.
 If the qualified professional makes recommendations for housing accommodations, he/she must make explicit connections between the accommodation and the student’s functional limitations.
 Ultimately, if the University determines that the student’s condition supports the student’s request for a disability-related housing accommodation, it reserves the right to determine how best to accommodate the students’ needs given the type of housing available at the time of the request.

-Documentation can be either mailed or faxed to Disability Services at Seton Hall, First Floor, Niagara University, NY 14109, 716-286-8063 (Fax) as soon as possible.
+Documentation can be either mailed or faxed to Accessibility Services at Seton Hall, First Floor, Niagara University, NY 14109, 716-286-8063 (Fax) as soon as possible.

-Decisions regarding housing accommodations are made by the Coordinator of Disability Services.
-As needed, the decision will be made in consultation with other appropriate campus personnel including the Director of Residence Life, Counseling Services, Health Services, and Facility Services.
+Decisions regarding housing accommodations are made by Disability Housing Request Committee, which may include, but is not limited to, the Coordinator of Accessibility Services, Director of Residence Life, Counseling Services, Health Services, and Facility Services.